bbhtt/git-evtag-py/README.md

-  --rev REV             Git revision (default: HEAD) --repo REPO           Path to the git repository (default: PWD) --verify VERIFY       Verify the EVTag checksum of the input tag --sign SIGN           Create a signed and annotated tag and append the EVTag checksum --compat              Produce 'Git-EVTag-v0-SHA512' prefixed output -m, --tag-message TAG_MESSAGE
+  --rev REV             Git revision (default: HEAD) --repo REPO           Path to the git repository (default: PWD) --verify VERIFY       Verify the EVTag checksum of the input tag --sign SIGN           Create a signed and annotated tag from HEAD and append the EVTag checksum -m, --tag-message TAG_MESSAGE
                         Use the input message as the tag message -F, --tag-message-file TAG_MESSAGE_FILE